 How A Cryptocurrency Gain Its Value

 Steve and Mary agreed to sell 300 coins each for a profit.
 Maria and Steve now have 200 coins each with the value of $6,000 (200 coins x $30) and $9,000 of gain (300 coins x $30).
 Now, Ben has his 600 coins with a value of $18,000.
-Both Steve and Ben helped give the project value and exchange for dollars by believing that they can create more value for themselves by exchanging the coin for more in the future.
+Both Steve and Ben helped give the project value and exchange for dollars by believing that they could create more value by exchanging the coin for more in the future.

 In summary, we have this chart.

-The maximum total number of coins 1000; therefore, the value of the cryptocurrency is akin to a bucket of water.
+The maximum total number of coins is 1000; therefore, the value of the cryptocurrency is akin to a bucket of water.
 The water represents money or capital coming in and out of the cryptocurrency.
-Some people sell their shares but, over time, provided the cryptocurrency with a good reason to exist.
+Some people sell their shares but, over time, provide the cryptocurrency with a good reason to exist.
 The number of people contributing, the new capital would increase, and the asset’s price, the water in the bucket, will rise.

 Cryptocurrency Value Is Like Water In A Bucket